SiottoTamat/Getty_TGN_Finder/README.md

 This method prints the findings attribute in a readable format to the console.
 It first determines the maximum length of each block of data for all the found places and then prints each block of data for each place with the maximum length determined earlier.

 ### save_findings method
 This method saves the results of the query to files in the specified directory.
 It first constructs a filename based on the query parameters and the data extracted from the first place in the findings list.
-It then retrieves the RDF data for the first place in the findings list and saves it to a file in the specified directory with the constructed filename.
+It then retrieves the jsonld data for the first place in the findings list and saves it to a file in the specified directory with the constructed filename.

 ## The Getty_TGN_Location class:
-It manages the acquisition of the coordinates from the rdf file.
-The class takes two arguments: **folder** and **rdf_file**.
-The folder argument specifies the directory path where the rdf file is located, and the rdf_file argument specifies the rdf file name.
+It manages the acquisition of the coordinates from the jsonld file.
+The class takes two arguments: **folder** and **jsonld_file**.
+The folder argument specifies the directory path where the jsonld file is located, and the jsonld_file argument specifies the jsonld file name.
 If the folder argument is a string, it will be converted to a Path object.

 ### The **__init__** method
 Initializes several instance variables, such as _folder, _filename, _data, query_name, result_name, result_type, result_id, **latitude**, and **longitude**.

 ### get_data method
-Returns the contents of the rdf file as a string.
+Returns the contents of the jsonld file as a string.

 ### get_coordinates method
-Extracts the latitude and longitude coordinates from the rdf file.
+Extracts the latitude and longitude coordinates from the jsonld file.

 ### prettify method
 Formats the class attributes into a string with tabs separating the fields.